 Here are just a few of the many ways the clean energy industry is aiding and researching new ways to mitigate bat incidents and ensure thriving ecosystems for our flying mammal friends.

-Apex Clean Energy’s Conservation Grant Program
+Apex Clean Energy’s Grant Conservation Program

 With the company’s core value of sustainability top of mind, Apex Clean Energy strives to not only advance the sustainability of America’s energy system as a whole, but also enhance local ecosystems and habitats where Apex’s projects are developed and operated.
 That’s why this ACP member company created the Apex Conservation Grant (ACG) program.
-Eligible projects aim to address local or regional wildlife conservation, reforestation and restoration, or other types of environmentally beneficial projects.
-The Apex grant—above and beyond any local, state, or federal permit requirements for compensatory mitigation—is proportional to the size of its associated renewable energy project.
-Projects commercialized by Apex will contribute a sum of money proportional to the size of the project up to $1,000 per megawatt, or more, if appropriate on a case-by-case basis.

 Invenergy’s Partnership with New York State Department of Environmental Conservation